pablobernabeu/prototype-process-pronouns-gestures/README.md

 ### 1. Filtering out definite articles from the extracted demonstrative pronouns

-Currently, the system overidentifies demonstrative pronouns, as it includes any homographs of the list of demonstrative pronouns.
-For instance, in English, German or French, many definite articles are wrongly included in the selection, as they have the same form as demonstrative pronouns.
+Currently, the system overidentifies demonstrative pronouns by including any homographs from the list of demonstrative pronouns.
+For example, in languages such as English, French, and German, many definite articles are mistakenly included because they share the same form as demonstrative pronouns.
+This issue could be addressed by replacing the current fuzzy word list with a more precise list, where each pronoun is contextualised by its preceding and subsequent words.

 ### 2. Enhancing the accuracy of pointing gesture detection